Wes Caruso – College Counselor

 - And more

-Students simply find Naviance under "My Apps" and log in with Clever.
+Students simply find Maia Learning under "My Apps".

 Common App is an effective way to apply to multiple select institutions with one application.
 Individual schools may have supplemental steps but this can be a time and money saver.
-There are a few extra steps with matching to Naviance and letters of recommendation.
-Talk to a school counselor for more information and to see if Common App right for your situation.
+There are a few extra steps with matching to Maia Learning and letters of recommendation.
+Talk to a school counselor for more information and to see if Common App is right for your situation.

-Naviance Student simplifies the process the counseling department and teachers follow to send school reports, midyear reports, and recommendation letters to Common Application colleges.
-You can help make sure your forms and recommendations are delivered promptly by entering your Common App username on Naviance Student.
+Maia Learning simplifies the process the counseling department and teachers follow to send school reports, midyear reports, and recommendation letters to Common Application colleges.
+You can help make sure your forms and recommendations are delivered promptly by signing your FERPA waiver on Common App.
+This will allow the two accounts to "match".

-Follow the steps below to match your Common App and Naviance Student accounts:
+Follow the steps below to match your Common App and Maia Learning accounts:

-If students are interested in playing sports in college it is very important that they are eligible.
-There are two entities that govern eligibility.
-NCAA and NAIA.
-Different college abide by their standards and students will need to be registered with one of these to compete at the collegiate level.
+If students are interested in playing sports in college, it is very important that they are eligible academically.
+There are two entities that govern eligibility, NCAA and NAIA.
+Different colleges abide by their standards and students will need to be registered with one of these organizations to compete at the 4 year collegiate level.

 Visit these sites for details and eligibility requirements: